Mark Avallone, MBA, CRPS®, CFP®, AIF®

 In his spare time Mark enjoys tennis, golf, caddying for his daughter Abigail, listening to music, and finding interesting bottles of wine.

-±The Five Star Wealth Manager award is based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-1975 Washington, D.C. area wealth managers were considered for the award; 100 (5 percent of candidates) were named 2018 Five Star Wealth Managers.
+Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
+2,091 Washington D.C.-area wealth managers were considered for the award 121 (6% of candidates) were named 2021 Five Star Wealth Managers.
 (The criteria provided reflects the most recent year for which advisor received the award.
 The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award, may vary from year to year).
 These awards are not indicative of the wealth managers' future performance.
 Your experiences may vary.
-For more information, please .
+For more information, please visit www.fivestarprofessional.com.